Wufenpu

-Wufenpu (五分埔 (Wǔfēnpǔ̄, Wu^{3}-fen^{1}-p'u^{3}); Taiwanese: Gō͘-hun-po͘) is an area, best known for wholesale garment market, located in the Xinyi District of Taipei, Taiwan.
+Wufenpu (五分埔 (Wǔfēnpǔ, Wu^{3}-fen^{1}-p'u^{3}); Taiwanese: Gō͘-hun-po͘) is an area, best known for wholesale garment market, located in the Xinyi District of Taipei, Taiwan.
 It is located at the foothill of Sishou Mountain (四獸山; lit.
 "Mountains of the four beasts") and includes all five neighborhoods in Section 5 of Zhongxiao East Road, east to Songren Road, and Zhongpo North Road.
 It is the largest clothing market in Taipei.
-The area is nearby both the TRA Songshan Station and the Taipei Metro Houshanpi Station.
+The area is nearby both the TR Songshan Station and the Taipei Metro Houshanpi Station.

 History

 During the Chinese Qing Dynasty, this was the land of the “Malysyakkaw” (a Ketagalan Taiwanese aboriginal tribe).
 In 1769, five families from Fujian Province, China bought this place from the Malysyakkaw, and that was how it got its name, (“Wu-fen-pu” means "land with five divisions").
 Most soil in this area was too poor to farm; in addition, there were mental hospitals and pig farms built in this place and therefore it was thought to be the wasteland of the ignobility.